 - Freelance reporting

 - Broadcast captioning

 - Deposition and court reporting

 - Real-time translation

 Employment Outlook and Salary Information

-Court reporters earned a median annual salary of $49,500 in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-Employment growth of 2% was predicted for court reporters by the BLS from 2014-2024, which was slower than the average for all occupations.
+Court reporters earned a median annual salary of $57,150 in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment growth of 7% was predicted for court reporters by the BLS from 2018-2028, which was faster than the average for all occupations.